 Credit transfer may be granted, on application, for prior study completed in a relevant honours, graduate certificate, graduate diploma or master degree; accredited professional development; or relevant work experience.

 Applications for credit transfer are assessed on a case by case basis according to Flinders University policies.
 Students must be made an offer for entry into a degree before lodging their completed credit transfer application, along with all necessary documentation for formal assessment.
 More information is available at www.flinders.edu.au/credit

 This course is intended for applicants seeking or consolidating careers in public administration, public policy and the management of public and non-government organisations and provides a basis for continuing on to master level study in public administration and mid-career opportunities for practitioners to address major issues in greater depth and breadth.

 It is 1 year in length on a full-time basis and can be undertaken part-time.

 Recommended Study Pattern

-Students complete four core (compulsory) topics and four option topics chosen from a range of option topics available.
-These topics aim to provide a broad overview of issues in public policy, management and administration and to provide a foundation for those wishing to pursue studies at the Masters level.
+Students complete four core (compulsory) subjects and four subjects chosen from a range of elective subjects available.
+These subjects aim to provide a broad overview of issues in public policy, management and administration and to provide a foundation for those wishing to pursue studies at the master level.

-It is expected that POAD8014 Public Policy and POAD8022 Public Management will normally be completed before other topics are undertaken.
+It is expected that POAD8014 Public Policy and POAD8022 Public Management will normally be completed before other subjects are undertaken.

-To complete the requirements of the Graduate Diploma in Public Policy and Management, students must successfully complete four core (compulsory) topics and four option topics chosen from a range of option topics available.
+To complete the requirements of the Graduate Diploma in Public Policy and Management, students must successfully complete four core (compulsory) subjects and four subjects chosen from a range of elective subjects available.